cheyrou23/using-cloud/README.md

 You will need to sign up for a github account to access the third set of documents.

-Use the comments section to provide feedback on documents, or submit changes to provide updates.
+Use the Issues section to provide feedback on documents, or submit changes to provide updates.